Detroit Lakes, Minnesota: Historic Holmes Theatre

-Music Festivals
+Music festivals

-Each August since 1983, the city has hosted WE Fest, a prominent camping and country music festival.
-Campgrounds packed with tents surround a large stage, and the three-day concert attracts around 50,000 music-lovers each summer.
-In 2007, the attendance reached a record high of 83,000 people over the weekend at the themed "Heavin in '07" concert.
-The music festival is held annually at the Soo Pass Ranch on Highway 59 south of Detroit Lakes.
+Each August since 1983, the city has hosted WE Fest, a three-day camping and country music festival.
+Campgrounds packed with tents surround a large stage.
+WE Fest attracts around 50,000 people each year.
+In 2007, the attendance reached a record high of 83,000 for the themed "Heavin in '07" concert.
+WE Fest is held at the Soo Pass Ranch, south of Detroit Lakes on Highway 59.

-Formerly held in July each year at the Soo Pass Ranch venue, the 10,000 Lakes Festival was put on hiatus as of December 18, 2009.
-According to 10KLF.com the festival could not grow to financial success.
+Formerly held in July each year at the Soo Pass Ranch, the 10,000 Lakes Festival was put on hiatus in 2009.
+According to 10KLF.com, the festival did not succeed financially.